Braasileiro/Cameraman/README.md

 # Cameraman
-An simple frontend to Fotoapparat.
+An simple frontend for Fotoapparat.

 Readme under construction bro!